|

 ]

-- Snowshoeing -- Explore mapped trails
+- Snowshoeing -- Explore designated trails

 that wind by lakes, streams, stone walls and granite outcroppings.